About North Idaho College

 NIC Alumni Association

-The Alumni Office is located in the Sherman Building.
-Please stop by to visit if you come to campus.
+The Alumni Relations Office is located in the Sherman Administration Building.

 NIC Booster Club

-The North Idaho College Booster Club is a nonprofit organization, committed to providing financial support to the intercollegiate athletics programs through fundraising and endowment activities for student-athlete grants-in-aid and team programs.
+The North Idaho College Booster Club is a nonprofit organization, committed to providing financial support to the intercollegiate athletics programs through fundraising and endowment activities for student-athlete grants and team programs.

 Organized in the 1960s, the NIC Booster Club supports all NIC athletics teams as a lifelong learning experience that enhances the value of sportsmanship and provides a positive experience for student-athletes, students, and fans.
-The club also recognizes the commitment our athletes make to the young people of our community through our Cardinal Canine Club, WE Care Program, Cardinal Kids outreach program, the Coeur d’Alene Crossing, and the wrestling team’s Shirley Parker Reading Program.
+The club also recognizes the commitment our athletes make to the young people of our community through our Athletic Camps, Kootenai County Boys and Girls Club outreach program, the Coeur d’Alene Crossing, and the wrestling team’s Shirley Parker Reading Program.

-The Booster Club holds fundraising events throughout the year including an annual auction, Hall of Fame and Awards Banquet, 3-on-3 Basketball Tournament, the Idaho State High School All-Star Basketball Game, the Hague Memorial Cardinal Golf Classic, and the Rolly Williams Golf Tournament.
+The Booster Club holds fundraising events throughout the year including an annual auction, Hall of Fame and Awards Banquet, 3-on-3 Basketball Tournament, the Idaho State High School All-Star Basketball Game, the Cardinal Classic Golf Tournament, and the Rolly Williams Golf Tournament.

 Official North Idaho College publications, such as catalogs, brochures, course and fee schedules, etc., are not to be considered as binding contracts between NIC and its students.
 NIC and its divisions reserve the right to: